malouche/malouche.github.io/content/home/demo.md

 I use R, Python, H2O, and Spark for my everyday work.
 On this website, I will be sharing many R and Python codes where I show how one can use this software to solve Machine Learning, Statistical Modeling, and Data Visualization problems.
 I would greatly appreciate all feedback, comments, and questions.

-I also like building Shiny apps and Statistical Dashboard.
-I have recently created a [Covid-19](https://www.covidradar24.org/web/dhafer.malouche/home) tracking website where you can learn about the [Covid-19](https://www.covidradar24.org/web/dhafer.malouche/home) outbreak in the world and more than 230 locations (countries, regions, territories..).
+I have recently built a [Covid-19](https://www.covidradar24.org/web/dhafer.malouche/home) tracking website where you can learn about the [Covid-19](https://www.covidradar24.org/web/dhafer.malouche/home) outbreak in the world and more than 230 locations (countries, regions, territories..).